sciZer0/newdiscoveries/c/README.md

 ## 2.2.
 New Concept of Work and New Concept of Energy

-Importantly, when a System using its resources is pushing an object in a certain direction, even if the object is staying motionless while the pushing, it cannot be for free --  some resource is being spent on pushing.
+Importantly, when a System using its resources is pushing an object in a certain direction during some time, even if the object is staying motionless while the pushing, it cannot be for free --  some resource is being spent on the pushing.

 In my opinion,